albertattard/presentation-domain-primitives-kotlin/presentation-stuttgart-meetup-2020-03-04.md

 # Streamlined Usage

-Sealed classes are the preferred option, as these streamline the usage:
+Sealed classes are the preferred option, as these streamline usage:

 ```kotlin
 when(OrderNumber("some random string")) {